natalieivy/session-6/readme.md

 Review the creation of the details page.

-1. Add a details section to last week's homework.
+1. Add at least two detail pages to last week's homework
 1. Include an image switcher
+1. Tidy up the view using SASS

 Good luck.